Traffic Processing Overview

-Total bandwidth use is controlled by global controllers.
-Global controllers are virtual queues in SCE platforms.
+Global controllers control the total bandwidth use.
+Global controllers are virtual queues in Cisco SCE platforms.
 You configure them for the entire system, rather than for individual subscribers.

 Global controllers provide constraints for large, global volumes of traffic, such as "Total Gold Subscriber Traffic", or "Total P2P Traffic".
 Each global controller defines the maximum percentage of total available bandwidth allocated to all traffic of a particular type.
-Using a global controller, you can limit total traffic of services such as P2P in the system to any desired percentage of the total available bandwidth.
+Using a global controller, you can limit total traffic of services such as P2P in the system to any bandwidth between 16 kb/s and 1000 Mb/s.
 In this way, you keep the total bandwidth consumed by this traffic under control.

 The upstream and downstream interfaces are each assigned one default global controller that, by default, controls 100 percent of the link traffic.
-You can add up to 1023 more global controllers for each interface, and you can assign a maximum percentage of the total link limit to each global controller separately.
+You can add up to 1023 more global controllers for each interface on Cisco SCE Gigabit Ethernet hardware and up to 4095 more global controllers on Cisco SCE 10 Gigabit Ethernet hardware and you can assign a maximum percentage of the total link limit to each global controller separately.

 For each global controller, you can define separate values for the maximum percentage of total available bandwidth separately for each time frame.
-(See Calendars.)
+(See "Calendars" section.)

 Subscriber Bandwidth Control

-•Committed Information Rate (CIR)—The minimum bandwidth that must be granted to the services that are controlled by the BWC
+•Committed Information Rate (CIR)—The minimum bandwidth that must be granted to the services that a BWC control.

-•Peak Information Rate (PIR)—The maximum bandwidth that can be allocated to the services that are controlled by the BWC
+•Peak Information Rate (PIR)—The maximum bandwidth that can be allocated to the services that a BWC control.

 •Global Controller—The global controller to which this BWC links